jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 you'll have to share the squaring logic amongst all the components, and make sure they all maintain the correct local state.

 By pushing state further and further up, we simplify our application by decreasing the amount mutable states we have to keep track of.
+Moreover, our business logic is pushed to a smaller number of objects -- Stores as opposed to containers/components.

 ### Up to Eleven

-Even though we pushed the state up to Stores, a badly implemented component can still mutate the Store -- perhaps unintentionally.
+Even though we pushed the state up to Stores, a badly implemented container/component can still rain on our parade-- perhaps unintentionally.

 {% highlight js %}
 class UserContainer extends React.Component {